 - graduated with a BSc (QS) (with distinction) from the University of Pretoria in 1979

-- co-founder, Executive Chairman and Chief Executive of Attfund Limited (one of the largest private property investment companies in South Africa) until the company sold to Hyprop Investments Limited (a REIT listed on the Johannesburg Stock Exchange) in 2011
+- co-founder, Executive Chairman, and Chief Executive of Attfund Limited (one of the largest private property investment companies in South Africa) until the company was sold to Hyprop Investments Limited (a REIT listed on the Johannesburg Stock Exchange) in 2011

 - Managing Director of the Parkdev Asset Managers/Parkdev Group of Companies

 - Executive Chairman of Homestead Group Holdings Limited

 - serves on the board of several other companies including:

 - Hyprop Investments Limited

 - a founding member and Senior Partner of Noval Wentzel Steinberg Quantity Surveyors